Category

 • Theft of physical assets like inventory or equipment

 Cybercrimes are a particularly urgent class of external fraud.
 Prevention is vital as hacking and data breaches become increasingly common—and expensive to remedy.
+The Digital Operational Resilience Act (DORA) acts as a prevention policy to ensure financial services firms can withstand, respond to, and recover from all ICT-related disruptions and threats.
 IBM estimates that the average cost of a data breach is $4.45 million.
 Investing in network security and employee training is vital to minimizing that risk.

 3. Process management failures